simonmichael/hledger/hledger-ui/hledger-ui.1.md

 hledger-ui is hledger's curses-style interface.
 It reads a hledger journal file (~/.hledger.journal, $LEDGER_FILE, or -f FILE) and provides a simple full-screen console interface for viewing account balances and transactions.
-It is simpler and more efficient for browsing than the hledger CLI, but lighter and faster than hledger-web.
+It is simpler and more convenient for browsing than the command-line interface, but lighter and faster than hledger-web.

 The journal file is `~/.hledger.journal`, `$LEDGER_FILE`, or another file specified with -f.